Applying Internationalization

 Enact framework offers the $L component as part of its i18n library, which provides functions to map to translated strings.

-Example for $L usage
+Example of $L usage

 import $L, {toIString} from '@enact/i18n/$L';